playon/secure-media-delivery-at-the-edge-on-aws/source/README.md

 > You only need to bootstrap the target account once, you can then dismiss this step.
 If you're planning on using multiple regions, the boostrap process must be done for each AWS region.

-Once the sandbox account has been bootstrapped, you can deploy the Prototype Engagement Pack using the following command.
+Once the account has been bootstrapped, you can deploy the solution using the following command.

 ```bash
 npx cdk deploy